BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Ockham.md

 - Though he rejects intellectualism, and even abandons the elements of intellectualism in Scotus’ position, he still (according to our previous distinctions) maintains rationalism rather than anti-rationalism, in so far as he distinguishes the rational will from the non-rational passions.
 - Since one’s will does not necessarily conform to one’s correct reason, correct reason itself cannot ensure virtue, but may be present in either a virtuous or a vicious agent.
 An agent who chooses to act for a bad end may have correct reason but freely choose to disregard it; hence correct reason is not the primary cause of virtuous action.
 Virtuous action needs both actual prudence and the activity of the will
+- Ockham agrees that prudence accords with correct reason, so that prudence is a partial efficient cause of the virtuous action.
+It is not the whole efficient cause, however, because virtue requires an independent act of willing in accordance with the dictates of correct reason.
+Since this is an act of a will that is free to reject any dictate of reason, it does not result from attention to a decisive practical consideration; for if there were such a consideration, its decisiveness would limit the freedom of the will.
+No consideration, therefore, moves the will reliably.